-- a.
-Must have a minimum score of 70% in Reading, 70% in Math, and 70% in Science.
-If unsuccessful in any section, may retake that section to achieve the 70%. - b.
-All exam component results must be within two years. - 7.
-Must have the following courses completed prior to application deadline with a grade of "C" or higher and a GPA of 2.5 or higher.
+- A. Must have a minimum score of 70% in Reading, 70% in Math, and 70% in Science.
+If unsuccessful in any section, may retake that section to achieve the 70%. - B. All exam component results must be within two years. - 6.
+Must have the following courses completed prior to application deadline with a grade of "C" or higher and an overall GPA of 2.5 or higher in prerequisite courses.

-a.
-BIOL 2401 Anatomy & Physiology Ib.
-BIOL 2402 Anatomy & Physiology II c.
-BIOL 2420 Microbiologyd.
-ENGL 1301 Composition I e.
-PSYC 2301 Introduction to General Psychologyf.
-PSYC 2314 Life Span Growth and Development g.
-Language, Philosophy, & Culture per WCJC catalog
+A. BIOL 2401 Human Anatomy and Physiology I B. BIOL 2402 Human Anatomy and Physiology II

+C. BIOL 2420 Microbiology

+D. ENGL 1301 Composition I

+E. PSYC 2301 General Psychology

+F. PSYC 2314 Life Span Growth and Development

+G. Language, Philosophy, & Culture per WCJC catalog

-8. Hepatitis B vaccination series began by November 15th, if not done previously.
-Applicant must submit proof of completion of the series in the application packet.
+- 7. Proof of current Texas licensure as a LVN in good standing. - 8.
+Hepatitis B vaccination series began by November 15th, if not done previously.
+Applicant must submit proof of completion of the series in the application packet. - 9.
+Statement of Student Responsibility completed and signed.

-- 9. Statement of Student Responsibility completed and signed. - Must have all components of application packet complete and turned in by deadline to be processed for admission.
+10. Must have all components of application packet complete and turned in by deadline to be processed for admission.